TsaariII/ft_transcendence/frontend/Notes/tournament.md

 The main controller for the tournament flow

  Responsibilities:
- - Displays the header and main layout for the tournament page
+ - Displays the main layout for the tournament page
  - Manages tournament state (create → setup → bracket → active match)
  - Creates a new tournament through backend API
  - Handles setup phase (adding and verifying players)